Qarj/cypress-notes/challenges/README.md

 - [ ] 06 - Click on `Apply to jobs` in iframe at /Authenticated/MyApplications.aspx#/dashboard/applications
 - [ ] 07 - Create an account, filling out every profile field, uploading a CV, close account
 - [ ] 08 - Download CV from profile, run an assert against the content
-- [ ] 09 - Automatically add cookies accepted cookie
+- [x] 09 - Helper - accept cookies

 # Setup